renekreijveld/macOS_PHP_local_development/install.md

 - Profiles > Text: Check blinking cursor.
 - Profiles > Text: Font: Menlo, regular, 16.
 - Profiles > Window: Columns: 120, Rows: 40.
+- Click on the Other actions button at the left bottom and choose 'Set as default'.

 ## Install the development environment